SmartAdvisorOnline

 Latency is worse, throughput looks okay Route quality or jitter problem, often visible in gaming and calls before downloads.
 Prioritize the protocol/server combo with steadier ping, not just the highest Mbps.

-Check with our tools
+Check the protocol change with our tools

 Which one should you use?